Materials We Provide

 2mean that a requirement has been completely fulfilled, while

 Your instructor will explain how to submit your assignment.
 Typically, this is done either by:

-- Creating a repository in your github profile, hosting your materials, and sharing a link with your instructor. [or]
+- Creating a repository in your github profile, hosting your materials, and sharing a link with your both your IAs. [or]